mypalmike/RetrAction/design.md

 # Commentary on the design

-Writing a compiler involves making many decisions.
-This document is intended to describe some of these decisions and the reasoning behind them.
+Writing a compiler involves making many decisions and analyzing both pulished specifications and analyzing existing implementations.
+This document is intended to describe some of the decisions and the analysis behind them.
+Please note that when I refer to the Action! implementation, I am testing with a cartidge image titled "ACTION-36-ROM-OSS.rom" using the "Atari800" emulator under Linux.

 ## Generating and interpreting bytecode